Buhari Mourns Gospel Musician, Sammie Okposo

 Deji Elumoye in Abuja

-President Muhammadu Buhari has sympathized with family, friends, and professional associates of renowned gospel singer, Sammie Okposo, whose demise on Friday left many in Nigeria and across the world severely shocked.
+President Muhammadu Buhari has sympathised with the family, friends, and professional associates of renowned gospel singer, Sammie Okposo, whose demise yesterday left many in Nigeria and across the world severely shocked.

-The President, in a release issued on Friday by his Media Adviser, Femi Adesina, commiserated with the Christian community, particularly Okposo’s colleagues in gospel music and the younger generation, who have over the years identified with his elevating style of praise and worship.
+The President, in a release issued yesterday by his Media Adviser, Femi Adesina, commiserated with the Christian community, particularly Okposo’s colleagues in gospel music and the younger generation, who have over the years identified with his elevating style of praise and worship.

 He prayed for the repose of the musician’s soul, urging the family to find solace in his investments of love.